nodejs/node/doc/api/esm.md

 | `'module'`   | Load an ES module              | { [`string`][], [`ArrayBuffer`][], [`TypedArray`][] }                      |
 | `'wasm'`     | Load a WebAssembly module      | { [`ArrayBuffer`][], [`TypedArray`][] }                                    |

-Note: When format is `'commonjs'`, the value of `source` is ignored.
+> Note: When format is `'commonjs'`, the value of `source` is ignored (due to
+> incompatibilities between internal commonjs and ES modules APIs).
+This may
+> change in future.

-Note: These types all correspond to classes defined in ECMAScript.
+> Note: These types all correspond to classes defined in ECMAScript.

 * The specific [`ArrayBuffer`][] object is a [`SharedArrayBuffer`][].
 * The specific [`TypedArray`][] object is a [`Uint8Array`][].